sqlmapproject/sqlmap/Usage.md

-    [hh:mm:33] [INFO] retrieving MySQL base directory absolute path [hh:mm:34] [INFO] creating UDF 'sys_bineval' from the binary UDF file [hh:mm:34] [INFO] creating UDF 'sys_exec' from the binary UDF file how do you want to execute the Metasploit shellcode on the back-end database underlying operating system?
+    [hh:mm:33] [INFO] retrieving MySQL base directory absolute path [hh:mm:34] [INFO] creating UDF 'sys_bineval' from the binary UDF file [hh:mm:34] [INFO] creating UDF 'sys_exec' from the binary UDF file how do you want to execute the Metasploit shellcode on the back-end database underly ing operating system?
     [1] Via UDF 'sys_bineval' (in-memory way, anti-forensics, default) [2] Stand-alone payload stager (file system way)
     >
     [hh:mm:35] [INFO] creating Metasploit Framework multi-stage shellcode which connection type do you want to use?
-    [1] Reverse TCP: Connect back from the database host to this machine (default) [2] Reverse TCP: Try to connect back from the database host to this machine, on all ports between the specified and 65535
+    [1] Reverse TCP: Connect back from the database host to this machine (default) [2] Reverse TCP: Try to connect back from the database host to this machine, on all ports
+    between the specified and 65535
     [3] Bind TCP: Listen on the database host for a connection
     >